moloch--/sliver-py/docs/index.rst

 ====================================

 SliverPy is a Python gRPC client library for Sliver.
-SliverPy can be used to automate any operator interaction with Sliver_ and connects to servers using gRPC over Mutual TLS (i.e., multiplayer) using Sliver client configuration files.
+SliverPy can be used to automate any operator interaction with Sliver_ and connects to servers using gRPC over Mutual TLS (i.e., multiplayer) using Sliver operator configuration files.

 .. _Sliver: https://github.com/BishopFox/sliver